Pekka-ai/week7-groupwork/README.md

 Steps:
 * Create GitHub repository and invite collaborators
 * Set up GitHub repository in Synapse Workspace
+* Set up new branches for all work

 ### 4. Design pipeline process
 Objective: Design the ETL pipeline